paraself/MonoBehaviourPlus/README.md

 MyMonoBehaviourType.WaitAll(int timeOut = 1000,WaitType waitType = WaitType.Previous);
 ```
 This will make the manager script, which is running on the Unity main thread, to wait for all the instances' parallel updates.
 Note there are two parameters that define the waiting behaviour. `timeOut` let you sepcify the maximum waiting time.
 Enumeration `WaitType` let you specify the waiting type.
 You can wait for the completion of the previous `UpdateAll` or the current `UpdateAll`.
 When you call `WaitAll` , the **current** means the last called `UpdateAll` before this `WaitAll`; the **previous** means the one before the **current**.
-By supporting waiting for both current and preivous `UpdateAll`, it's possible to achieve double frame waiting and make the parallel update span over two frames, thus improve performance in the cost of one-frame lag.
+By supporting waiting for both current and preivous `UpdateAll`, it's possible to achieve double frame waiting and make the parallel update span over two frames, thus improve performance in the cost of one or two frames of rendering lag.

 ##Example
 Let's take a game loop update for example.